apolloadvice/cre8rflow_v11/TASK.md

 # Note: As of 2024-06-11, all major command types (CUT, TRIM, JOIN, ADD_TEXT, OVERLAY, FADE) are now handled by plugin/handler classes in both the parser and executor.
 The system is ready for plugin/custom command support.
 Group/compound operations (e.g., group cut) are implemented and tested.
 Next: improve natural language flexibility, add referencing by content/position, and develop user-facing features (UI, undo/redo, timeline visualization, etc.).

+### 10.4 Move Command Support
+- [ ] Implement MOVE command (context-aware, natural language, timeline operation)
+    - Support moving clips between tracks and positions
+    - Allow context-aware references (e.g., 'move that to the end', 'move it to the next track')
+    - Ensure recursive/nested timeline support
+    - Add unit tests for MOVE command parsing and execution
+    - Update documentation and examples

+### 10.4 Refactor Time Normalization
+- [ ] Refactor time normalization to occur in command handler parse methods, not in executor (2024-06-12)

 ### 11. Video Processing Backend
 - [ ] Design and implement ffmpeg-based rendering pipeline for timeline export
 - [ ] Implement export/render: convert timeline and operations to ffmpeg command(s)
 - [ ] Remove MoviePy as a core dependency (can be used optionally for prototyping or preview)
 - [ ] Add support for audio, subtitle, and effect tracks in ffmpeg pipeline
 - [ ] Test and validate ffmpeg-based export for all supported operations (cut, trim, join, transitions, text, etc.)

+- [x] Parser now robustly supports command synonyms/variations, natural references (contextual, relative, by start time), and preposition flexibility for OVERLAY.
+Comprehensive tests for all these features are implemented and passing.
+(2024-06-13)